-3.2.
-Implementation Technologies
+3.2 Implementation Technologies

 Our web tool is based on client-server architecture and utilizes visualization techniques.
-The server-side is implemented in Python 35, with the help of the scikit-learn libraries6, a free machine learning library for Python.
-For the views in COOPFINDER, we employed the HighCharts7 analytical data visualization components, a JavaScript library that enables the manipulation of documents based on data.
-Finally, we utilized the Bootstrap Framework8 components, which include various stylesheets and jQuery plugins9, to create an interactive user interface.
+The server-side is implemented in Python 3, with the help of the scikit-learn libraries, a free machine learning library for Python.
+For the views in CoopFinder, we employed the HighCharts analytical data visualization components, a JavaScript library that enables the manipulation of documents based on data.
+Finally, we utilized the Bootstrap Framework components, which include various stylesheets and jQuery plugins, to create an interactive user interface.
 Our choice of these technologies was driven by the goal of providing a dynamic exploration and visualization experience.

-3.3.
-Interface and Interaction
+3.3 Interface and Interaction

-The screenshots of COOPFINDER related to the list of contributors of a selected project are depicted in Figure 2.
+The screenshots of CoopFinder related to the list of contributors of a selected project are depicted in Figure 2.
 This list includes all contributors who have modified any files in their copies from a selected project from GitHub, as described in Section 3.1.
 In Figure 2, Frame (A) displays project information, such as the repository name, number of stars, number of forks, and number of open issues, to which the collaborators belong.
 Frame (B) presents a table of all collaborators of the selected project.
-For each collaborator, the table provides their developer information, including their avatar, name, fork, number of followers, number of following, number of commits in upstream, number of non-merged commits, along with the last commit date.
-This helps users assess the status of the collaborators in the project, including their activity level based on merged
+For each collaborator, the table provides their developer information, including their avatar, name, fork, number of followers, number of following, number of commits in upstream, number of non-merged commits, and the date of their last commit.
+Frame (C) displays code activity for upstream and non-merged commits, along with the last commit date.
+This helps users assess the status of the collaborators in the project, including their activity level based on merged commits and last commit date.
+Recent non-merged commits may signal a need for assistance.
+Furthermore, maintainers can review the interests of the collaborators in the project or build teams around of their co-changed files.
+Finally, the button "Run" runs the algorithms of the recommendations and the results are presented as following.